 - Reminding a person with mental illness to take prescribed medications

 The College may make a limited inquiry to the Handler regarding a Service Animal.
 The ADA has approved two questions that may be asked:

 1) Is the animal required because of a disability; and

 2) What work or task has the animal been trained to do?

-The person cannot be asked to define his or her disability, provide medical documentation, provide proof of training or ask the dog to demonstrate its ability to perform the work or task.
+The person cannot be asked to define his or her disability, provide proof of training or ask the dog to demonstrate its ability to perform the work or task.

 Students seeking to have a Service Animal in housing must submit a request for accommodation each academic year.
 Animals may not be in residence prior to approval by the Office of Accessibility Services.